| Title: | Quantile-Frequency Analysis (QFA) of Time Series and Spline Quantile Regression (SQR) |

 length of time series |

-subsampling rate of quantile levels |
+quantile levels for evaluation |

-option for weighted penalty function |
+weights in penalty function |

 fit |